openwallet-foundation-labs/tsp/docs/src/web-interface.md

 must be filled in with fully qualified VIDs, that exist in the "Identities" column.

-For example, we could fill in `did:web:did.teaspoon.world:user:alice` as sender and `did:web:did.teaspoon.world:user:bob` as receiver if we have the private VID for `did:web:did.teaspoon.world:user:alice` and the Public VID for `did:web:did.teaspoon.world:user:bob`.
+For example, we could fill in `did:web:did.teaspoon.world:endpoint:alice` as sender and `did:web:did.teaspoon.world:endpoint:bob` as receiver if we have the private VID for `did:web:did.teaspoon.world:endpoint:alice` and the Public VID for `did:web:did.teaspoon.world:endpoint:bob`.

 The contents in the "Non-confidential data" will be added to the TSP unencrypted.
 The contents of the field "Message" will always be encrypted.